 Dr. Jean will display his artistry on the three-manual 81-rank Austin organ at Westminster Presbyterian Church.

-The concert will run approximately two hours.
+The concert will run approximately ninety minutes.

 General admission $12.